Table of contents

 When is the next US employment data published?

-The next U.S. employment data release is scheduled for Friday, May 2, 2025, at 12:30 UTC.
-This will include data and the unemployment rate for April, 2025.
+The next U.S. employment data release is scheduled for Friday, November 7, 2025, at 14:30 UTC.
+This will include key labor market data and the unemployment rate for October 2025.

 The U.S. Bureau of Labor Statistics (BLS) releases "The Employment Situation" report monthly, typically on the first Friday following the reference month.
 The report typically includes data such as the unemployment rate, nonfarm payroll employment/ figures, employment growth, and employment trends for the previous month.